rust-lang/rust/text/0000-rvalue_static_promotion.md

 especially with the last one also being possibly confusing in regards to side-effects.

-Not doing this mostly means relying on `static` and `const` items to create `'static` references, while empty-array expressions would remain special cased.
+Not doing this means:

+- Relying on `static` and `const` items to create `'static` references, which won't work in generics.
+- Empty-array expressions would remain special cased.
-It would also not be possible to safely create `&'static mut` references to zero-sized types, though that part could also be achieved by allowing mutable references to zero-sized types in constants.
+- It would also not be possible to safely create `&'static mut` references to zero-sized types, though that part could also be achieved by allowing mutable references to zero-sized types in constants.